 Expandium dedicated support server connects to the probe with its login and password.

-New software packages are sent to the UAP via safe transfer protocol (scp, ftp, etc.).
+New software packages are sent to the UAP via safe transfer protocol (scp, sftp, etc.).
 Once packages are available on the probe memory disk, the maintainer will connect to the probe via SSH using the 4G connection.

 Once logged within the system, remote support starts the upgrade “manually” by upgrading packages that need to be updated within a virtual terminal to avoid disconnection problems.